Parents

 Get Ready for KUA!

-Kimball Union Academy is already looking forward to the 2025-2026 academic year and we can't wait for you to be a part of it!
+Kimball Union Academy is already looking forward to the 2026-2027 academic year and we can't wait for you to be a part of it!
+Over the course of the summer we will share important updates and schedules here to ensure you're off to a strong start!

 Helpful Contacts